INTRODUCTION

 - "I have insurance for it.
 Let it burn."

 After walking two more blocks, we came across a wrecked aeroplane, the propellers of which continued to spin.
-There were pools of blood on the pavement, and some old woman covered it with dust that she immediately grabbed from a ditch.
+There were pools of blood on the pavement that some old woman was trying to cover with dirt that she was hastily grabbing from a ditch.

 A huge poster was posted on the wall nearby, which, in view of its historical importance, I am enclosing with these notes.